irtesamweb/irtesamweb.github.io/_projects/12_project.md

 ---
 layout: page
-title: A Desktop Application for an E-commerce Site with Java JavaFX
+title: A Desktop Application for an E-commerce Site with Java and JavaFX
 description: A cross platform e-commerce app with Java and JavaFX.
 img: assets/img/project/javafx.png
 importance: 12